Felix-Paetsch/stoff/Core/Sewing/notes.md

 - Make sure the relative/absolute numbers check out correctly
 - Merge Face Carousels

+- asserts for faces and face caroussels for testing
 - first using the stand-alone debug environment
 - then using the old and new debug servers; the old one mostly only with ?debug=...
 - add a ?debug=... to the new server